chengyu66/Fanlinc/doc/sprint0/process.md

 ## Next phase

 For the next sprint, we need to get used to using Jira to report and track the issues during the development and progress of the work.
+We want to get the first two prioritized features done, namely user and fandom done.
+Having these two features done will form a fundamental framework of the project.
+We then would have time to research more about how to implement more advanced features such as search.